Floyd McKissick: Early protest and political involvement

-McKissick was involved with an early freedom ride that confronted racial segregation in interstate transportation in the 1947 Journey of Reconciliation.
-He was the president of the Atlanta University chapter of the Progressive Party during his time at Morehouse College, a participant in voter registration, and also a supporter of Henry Wallace's 1948 presidential campaign.
+McKissick returned home from his service oversees inspired by postwar reconstruction efforts in Europe and increasingly aggrieved by blacks' lack of standing in American society, despite their contribution to the war effort.
+He participated in the 1947 Journey of Reconciliation, an attempt by activists to integrate interstate bus travel in the South.
+The following year he joined the Progressive Party supported Henry Wallace's 1948 presidential campaign.

-In 1957, McKissick along with Nathan White Sr. headed The Durham Committee on Negro Affairs' Economic Committee, developed plans to boycott the Royal Ice Cream Parlor in Durham, NC.
+In 1957, McKissick along with Nathan White Sr. headed the Durham Committee on Negro Affairs' Economic Committee, developed plans to boycott the Royal Ice Cream Parlor in Durham.
 Under the leadership of McKissick, twenty high school NAACP members acted in regular pickets outside of the Royal Ice Cream Parlor.

 Admittance to UNC Law School

 After graduating from Morehouse in 1948, McKissick decided to pursue a career in law.
 He returned to his native state North Carolina, and applied to the University of North Carolina (UNC) School of Law.
 He was subsequently denied admission because of his race.
 After his denial, he enrolled in North Carolina College (NCC) School of Law, now North Carolina Central University (NCCU), in Durham, North Carolina, which was the law school for blacks.
 While in NCC's Law School, the NAACP accepted McKissick's case, and filed a lawsuit against UNC School of Law.
 Thurgood Marshall led the NAACP defense.
 In 1951, a ruling by the United States Court of Appeals allowed McKissick and three other students admission to UNC's School of Law.
 At the time of the ruling, McKissick had nearly finished his law degree from NCC, but he took courses at UNC School of Law during the summer of 1951.
 McKissick was in the first group of black students to be admitted at UNC School of Law.